Speaker Amps & Preamps · Side-by-side

 How they were tested head-to-head

-Both the Tonewinner AD-1PA+ and the Tonewinner AD-2PRO+ ran on the same chain, driven from the same Denafrips Enyo 15th DAC fed by the Hermes 12th transport, into the catalogue's reference load - HIFIMAN Arya Organic for headphone amps and Diora Acoustics Chors 5 for speaker amps.
-The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published amplifiers reference list at the appropriate price tier.
+Same chain for both - the Tonewinner AD-1PA+ and the Tonewinner AD-2PRO+, on the same reference chain used for every review in this catalogue.
+The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published speaker amps & preamps reference list at the matching price tier.

 What the 0.2-point score gap actually means

-A 0.2-point gap is the smallest difference that is audibly consistent in A/B - present in some material, absent in others, but the same direction every time the listener tested.
-The Tonewinner AD-1PA+ pulls ahead on average without dominating the comparison, which means the lower-scored piece can still be the right pick if its character better fits your system or taste.
+A 0.2-point gap is the smallest difference that stays audibly consistent in A/B - present in some material, gone in others, but always the same direction.
+The Tonewinner AD-1PA+ pulls ahead on average without running away with it, which means the lower-scored piece can still be the right call if its character suits your system or taste.

 What would flip the verdict

 The Tonewinner AD-1PA+ wins on the rubric, but the Tonewinner AD-2PRO+ becomes the right pick under three conditions.
-First, when system fit favours it - if your amplifier, room, or source has a known character that pairs better with this piece than with the higher scorer.
-Second, when one of the cons listed for the Tonewinner AD-1PA+ is a hard disqualifier in your context (drive requirements, ergonomics, connectivity, or footprint).
-Third, when budget is genuinely binding: the Tonewinner AD-2PRO+ is the cheaper of the pair, and that gap can fund the next upgrade upstream.
-Outside those three, the higher score is the safer recommendation.
+First, when system fit favours it - your amplifier, room, or source has a character that pairs better with this piece than with the higher scorer.
+Second, when one of the cons listed against the Tonewinner AD-1PA+ is a hard disqualifier in your context: drive requirements, ergonomics, connectivity, or footprint.
+Third, when budget is genuinely binding - the Tonewinner AD-2PRO+ is the cheaper of the pair, and that saving can fund the next upgrade upstream.
+Outside those three, the higher score is the safer bet.

 Common questions about this comparison

-Which is better overall, the Tonewinner AD-1PA+ or the Tonewinner AD-2PRO+?
+What's the real-world difference between the Tonewinner AD-1PA+ and the Tonewinner AD-2PRO+?

-Which is better value, the Tonewinner AD-1PA+ or the Tonewinner AD-2PRO+?
+Which should you buy, the Tonewinner AD-1PA+ or the Tonewinner AD-2PRO+?